-The County's authorization to invest is limited to the securities categorized below.
+The Treasurer's authorization to invest is limited to the securities categorized below.
 All securities must be U.S. dollar denominated.
 The restrictions specified in Government Code Sections 53601 and 53635 apply unless otherwise stated.
 Authorized investments are as follows:

-- (a) United States Treasury Bills, Notes, and Bonds (Maximum of 100%) - United States Treasury Bills, Notes, and Bonds for which the full faith and credit of the United States are pledged for the payment of principal and interest.
-Zero Coupon issues of these types of investments are authorized.
-There is no percentage limit on the total dollar amount that may be invested in this category. - (b) State Obligations and California Local Agency Bonds (Maximum of 100%) - Registered Treasury Notes, Bonds or Warrants as defined in Government Code Section 53601.
+- (a) U.S. Treasury Bills, Notes, and Bonds (Maximum of 100%) - U.S. Treasury Bills, Notes, and Bonds for which the full faith and credit of the U.S. are pledged for the payment of principal and interest.
+There is no percentage limit on the total dollar amount that may be invested in this category. - (b) State Obligations and California Local Agency Bonds (Maximum of 100%) - Bonds, notes, warrants of the State or department, board, agency, or authority of the State.
+Bonds, notes, warrants of a local agency within the State or department, board, agency, or authority of a local agency within the State.
 There is no percentage limit on the total dollar amount that may be invested in this category.